Try this exercise

 From this condition of free-standing, neck, hips, knees, ankles free and adaptable, allow the head to release more forwards, which should take the body into a forwards inclination.
 Weight will move forwards onto the ball of the foot, and the calves will work a little more.

 Be careful not to press the hips forwards and lock the hip joints.
 The possibility of hinging at the hip joints must still be very present.

 Remember that the whole body is lengthening in response to gravity, and moving the body’s weight forwards is not a fall, but an extension in two dimensions – both up and forwards.
-If you continue allowing these directions, and you let the body incline forwards onto the toes, the legs will go more forcibly into extension, and the hips, knees and ankles will extend to get you moving forwards.
+If you continue allowing these directions, and you let the body incline forwards onto the toes, the legs will go more forcibly into extension, and at this point you can chose which leg you extend to take yourself into a stide.